klapaucius4/email-blocklist/readme.txt

 Yes, Email Blocklist integrates seamlessly with WordPress core registration and comments, and should work with most plugins that rely on standard email fields.

 == Changelog ==
+= 1.1.2 =
+* Implement escaping functions for all other displayed data
+* Add prefix to scheduled WP Cron event hook name

 = 1.1.1 =
 * Add proper escaping of outputs
 * Change the prefixes for declarations, globals and stored data from 'eb' to 'embl'